Congratulations to our 2016 CPF Scholars!

 - One $500 award for a student enrolled in a community, vocational or technical school

-- A minimum of eight general scholarships of at least $500 each.
+- A minimum of five general scholarships of at least $500 each.
 Additional scholarships of increased amounts may be offered as funds are available.

-To be eligible for CPF college scholarships, a student must:
+To be eligible for ACPA college scholarships, a student must:

 - Have a diagnosis of cleft lip and/or cleft palate or other congenital craniofacial difference (including submucous cleft palate, craniosynostosis, Crouzon syndrome, Goldenhar syndrome, hemifacial microsomia, hemangioma, Jackson-Weiss syndrome, microtia, Moebius syndrome, Pierre Robin Sequence, 22q11.2 Deletion syndrome (VCFS), Treacher Collins syndrome, etc).